SanguShellz/GTA5VersionSwitcher/README.md

-> Important: This tool is not used to initially install the VR mod.
+> ⚠️IMPORTANT!!: This tool is not used to initially install the VR mod.
 That must be set up separately.
 You can follow this guide: https://www.youtube.com/watch?v=LO_jDnHO0Kk

 # GTA5 Version Switcher